How to Trade Cryptocurrency for Sustainable Profits in 2022

 Investors tend to have a longer-term outlook.
 That means a trader is prepared to commit over an extended time to these digital assets for more massive returns.
 Generally, it means investors intend to buy and hold (HODL) cryptocurrencies regardless of market volatility.

 Investors usually create a position at the lowest price and gradually build wealth through price appreciation of the project’s digital assets and shares.
 Investing in cryptocurrency usually involves minimal buying and selling assets.
-However, hedging is quintessential to manage open positions.
+However, hedging is quintessential to managing any of the open positions.
 Principally, investing in cryptocurrency means you are in for the long haul, even if there are price fluctuations.

 As compared to crypto investment, traders lay hold of profits through the rise and fall of markets.
 That also translates to the enter and exit of a position over a shorter time frame for smaller but more frequent profits.
 When it comes to trading crypto, the most fundamental principle is to buy low and sell high in a considerably short period.
 The goal is to maximize the potential percentage of gains based on short-term price trends.
 Ultimately, to maximize capital growth and preservation.